WITHDRAWAL OF RANITIDINE

 In April 2020, the

 Food and Drug Administration (FDA)requested that all forms of prescription and over-the-counter (OTC) ranitidine (Zantac) be removed from the U.S. market.
 This recommendation was made because unacceptable levels of NDMA, a probable carcinogen (cancer-causing chemical), were found in some ranitidine products.
 If you’re prescribed ranitidine, talk with your doctor about safe alternative options before stopping the drug.
 If you’re taking OTC ranitidine, stop taking the drug and talk with your healthcare provider about alternative options.
 Instead of taking unused ranitidine products to a drug take-back site, dispose of them according to the product’s instructions or by following the FDA’s guidance.

 Ranitidine, brand name Zantac, is now marketed as Zantac 360, which contains a different active ingredient (famotidine).
 Famotidine is in the same class as ranitidine and works the same way but has not been found to contain unacceptable levels of NDMA.

 Indigestion is the name given to a collection of digestive symptoms, including a feeling of fullness or discomfort in your upper abdomen, heartburn, and nausea.
 The medical term for indigestion is dyspepsia.

 People often experience indigestion after eating large meals.
 However, several other factors can lead you to develop symptoms of indigestion.

 You experience indigestion when your body cannot digest food as normal.
 This may be the result of eating a lot or eating too fast.

-Other factors that can cause poor digestion include:
+Other common causes of poor digestion include:

-- acid reflux disease (also called GERD)
+- gastroesophageal reflux disease (GERD)

 - gastric cancer